ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property specifies the library that will be used for regular expression.
+This property specifies the library that will be used for the regular expressions.
 Each value indicates the following.

 - 0